Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

 Figure 6 - Fall Detector Tested in Real Time.

-  Before flashing the software, I had to use “cd” (changes the directory) and “ls ”(gives the ordered list of files names in a directory file) commands to navigate to the correct folder which contained the software to flash.
+  Before flashing the software, I had to use “cd” (changes the directory) and “ls ”(gives the ordered list of filenames in a directory file) commands to navigate to the correct folder which contained the software to flash.
 In order for the software to run/flash properly, I had to put “sudo”(super user do) in front of the command, “./flash_mac_command”.
 Once it was flashing the software properly, I was finally able to run edge-impulse-run-impulse.

   But before being able to create my Model, I first had to connect my Arduino board to my laptop through edge impulse.
 But before I could do this, I had to...
   **1.** Install the Arduino-cli.
 When I was doing this, my computer ran into a lot of issues.
 My computer did not have admin permissions, and the initial account/user did not have user permissions.
   **2.** So, I created a new profile with admin permissions and redid the whole process to see if it would work.
 While doing this, I ran into some issues with Homebrew.
 So I decided to install the brew library onto my laptop.
   **3.** Soon after, I ran into an issue with the Arduino-cli.
 It had failed to install because the newest version,the version I had installed, was unstable on my mac.
   **4.** So, I uninstalled this unstable version, and reinstalled Arduino version 0.35 and repeated the process all over again.
 I decided to add “/Users/Sruthi/bin” to my $PATH as I kept on getting a $PATH error.
-A $PATH is a executable variable that tells the bash shell where to find diffrent executable files and scripts.
+A $PATH is an executable variable that tells the bash shell where to find different executable files and scripts.
   **5.** But soon after, there was an error with the BASH on my computer.
 Bash scripts are files containing code that tell the computer to do something.
 And since there was some error with my computer’s bash, I had to change it manually.
   **6.** So, I manually edited the bash and then saved it.
 After all this, I ran the program all over again.
 Then I used the “ls”, “cd”, and “sudo” commands to navigate to the folder where the Arduino firmware was.
   **7.** Now, I tried to flash the command “./flash_mac_test.sh”.
 It finally flashed the software and asked for my username and password for my edge impulse account.